 There's a variant available with some extra features geared towards crafters, the Canon PIXMA TS9521C, but we haven't tested this model and aren't sure how it performs.
 You can see our unit's label here.

 The Canon PIXMA TS9520 is an all-in-one inkjet printer.
 It's comparable to the cheaper Canon PIXMA TR8520 and performs almost identically to it, but it lacks integrated fax.
 Its input tray can accommodate tabloid-sized papers, and unlike other printers in Canon's TS series, includes an automatic document feeder.
 For other options, see our recommendations for the best photo printers, the best home printers, and the best printers for small businesses.

 The Canon PIXMA TS9520 and Canon PIXMA TR8620 are both great family printers with excellent photo quality.
-The TR8620 has a higher black page yield, a lower cost-per-print, a fax feature, and it can print via Wi-Fi Direct.
+The TR8620 has a higher black page yield, a lower cost-per-print for photos, a fax feature, and it can print via Wi-Fi Direct.
 On the other hand, TS9520 has a higher color page yield and better color accuracy.
 Also, the TS9520 can print tabloid-size paper.